 The most effective, long-term way to manage rats is by using a combination of tools that work together to magnify the efficacy of the pest management protocol; IPM is based upon this concept.
 An effective IPM program needs to reduce the existing rat population while preventing the population from rebounding.
-Based on company field research, the addition of ContraPest to an IPM program has demonstrated improved efficacy of more than 90% with sustained population suppression.
-Maintaining a ContraPest program reduces the reproduction and therefore the risk of future population spikes, known as the rebound effect.
+Based on company field research, the addition of a fertility control product to an IPM program has demonstrated improved efficacy of more than 90% with sustained population suppression.
+Maintaining a fertility control program reduces the reproduction and therefore the risk of future population spikes, known in the industry as the rebound effect.